When are wages subject to payroll tax in South Australia?

 - any amount paid in respect of services provided to a client that was an exempt employer under the provisions of Part 4 except for Division 4 or 5 of that Part, Section 50 or under Part 3 of Schedule 2 (other than clause 17).
 In these situations, the exempt employer is to provide the employment agent with a statement stating that they are exempt from payroll tax.

 Please note that the relevant contractor provisions are not applicable where a contract worker is provided under an employment agency contract.

-See Information Circular No 28: Employment Agency and Revenue Ruling PTA026: Employment Agency Contracts Declarations by Exempt Employees for further information.
+For further information see Information Circular No 28: Employment Agency and Revenue Ruling PTA026: Employment Agency Contracts Declaration by Exempt Employees.